chrislaurie-bs/airtable_hierarchy/README.md

 What would I change or add to custom block functionality?
 It may well be that custom blocks can already do these things so apologies for not RTFM.
 * Blocks in blocks.
 Have the ability to insert a custom block somewhere in your code and have that feed your new custom block.
 For example: Hierarchy makes intuitive navigation of a complex self-related table possible.
 But what if I want that to be a feeder for other functionality?
 I want to be able to use hierarchy as is in many places but each time using the current branch parent to feed my other functionality.
 * Similarly, I could not see how to call an existing script from my code.
 As a programmer I would like to build a library of scripts that manipulates my data and then also be able to call those from with my custom block code.
+* Allow a block to be alinking field picker.
+The idea is that I can export a record id from my block.
+Then specify the block itself as a record picker.
+So wh the user clicks the + button, it is my custom bock that pops up and allows the user to select the link record using cusom block.

 ## Airtable functionality in general.
 I am an IT systems consultant / developer and my primary use for Airtable would be to help clients model the business processed in Airtable and then help them with scripting, custom blocks and even apps.
 There are a few things I would add / change in Airtable that would make it a better product and improve its reach.